Frequently Asked Questions

 Where is LND Inc. located?

 LND Inc. is located at 3230 Lawson Boulevard, Oceanside, New York 11572.
 The plant is five miles east of JFK airport and is easily accessible by car or by the Long Island Railroad.
 See the map below for the exact location.
-Please note that you can click on the map and drag it in any direction to view connecting roads.

 Driving directions: